 Having a number of books, commentaries, and NT and whole Bible theologies under his belt (seen here), Thomas Schreiner writes the first volume in the new Biblical Theology for Christian Proclamation (BTCP) series.
 The BTCP series plans to span commentaries across both testaments, looking at the theology of the entire Bible.
 And while, like all commentaries, there will be an exegetical treatment of the text, the main focus of this series is in discussing the themes of the book and how they fit into the canon as a whole for Christian proclamation.
 This series doesn’t aim at being a dense, academic work.
 It seeks to present Biblical theology to the lives of all who sit in the pew every Sunday morning.

-Schreiner starts off his Introduction by saying that his “introduction and the commentary are relatively brief and nontechnical” (1).
-I would say that Schreiner hits the mark.
+Schreiner says his “introduction and the commentary are relatively brief and nontechnical,” and he hits his goal (1).
 His introduction is roughly the same length as O’Brien’s, and his exegesis is a little over 100 pages shorter than O’Brien’s (385 pages of exegesis, with the rest being the Introduction and Biblical Theological sections).
 If you’re familiar with the PNTC series, it’s not quite as technical as the BECNT or NIGTC.
-This is even less technical than the PNTC, and this will appeal to many.
+This is even less technical than the PNTC, which will appeal to many.

 - Greek is always translated